 But when you’ve heard your baby’s heartbeat and you thought all was well, hearing a quiet ultrasound room can be the most deafening silence you’ve ever imagined.

-I’m so sorry; please know we’re here to support you.
+I’m so sorry; please know we’re here to support you, and you are not alone Read other missed miscarriage stories.

 Missed miscarriage treatment options